GVB Biopharma White-Label Program

-Along with depression and other mental conditions with treatment-resistant forms, PTSD has been a thorn in the side of the medical community for decades.
-With some people reporting incredible results after using CBD for PTSD, more attention is being paid to this simple, non-intoxicating cannabinoid and its incredible healing power.
+Along with depression and other mental conditions that appear to be treatment-resistant, PTSD has been extremely challenging for the medical community.
+With some people reporting improved symptoms after using CBD for PTSD, more attention is being paid to this simple, non-intoxicating cannabinoid and its incredible healing power⁵.

 What are the symptoms of PTSD?

-If you suffer from PTSD, it’s common to no longer feel in control of your own mind.
-Some patients experience vivid flashbacks in which it is like they are in the time and space of their trauma once more.
+If you are managing symptoms of PTSD, it is common to no longer feel in control of your own mind and behaviors.
+Some patients experience vivid flashbacks in which it is like they are reliving the trauma once more.

 For almost all PTSD patients, intrusive thoughts are common.
 Defined as uncontrolled and often damaging ideas and self-perceptions, intrusive thoughts continually plague PTSD patients throughout all hours of the day and night.

-It’s these thoughts that make sleep or even just basic relaxation often so difficult to find for PTSD patients.
-If you’re paying close attention, you can see why scientists are so interested in the potential usefulness of CBD’s benefit palette against the inhumane torment that is PTSD.
+These thoughts and other symptoms make sleep or even just basic relaxation difficult for PTSD patients.
+It is understandable why scientists are so interested in the potential usefulness of CBD’s benefit palette against the unnecessary torment that accompanies PTSD.

 Research into CBD for PTSD

-In the April 2019 edition of the Journal of Alternative Complementary Medicine, the results of a study¹ conducted by Elms et. al. were published that very favorably painted CBD as a substance that could potentially deliver relief from the symptoms of PTSD.
-The study only included 11 subjects, but even this small set of data is enough to draw some initial conclusions about the actual usefulness of administering CBD for PTSD in a clinical setting.
+In the April 2019 edition of the Journal of Alternative Complementary Medicine, the results of a study conducted by Elms et. al. were published that revealed CBD as a substance that could potentially deliver relief from the symptoms of PTSD.6 The study included 11 subjects, but even this small set of data is enough to draw some initial conclusions about the actual usefulness of administering CBD for PTSD in a clinical setting.

-In the end, the authors of the study concluded that orally administering CBD over the eight-week window “was associated with PTSD symptom reduction in adults with PTSD.”
-Perhaps most interestingly, the authors go on to note that “CBD also appeared to offer relief in a subset of patients who reported frequent nightmares as a symptom of their PTSD.”
+The authors of the study concluded that orally administering CBD over the eight-week window “was associated with PTSD symptom reduction in adults with PTSD”.
+Perhaps most interestingly, the authors go on to note that “CBD also appeared to offer relief in a subset of patients who reported frequent nightmares as a symptom of their PTSD”.
 These findings line up with academic and anecdotal evidence regarding the sleep-impacting effects of CBD.

 Is CBD useful for PTSD?